HMS Valiant (1914): Mers-el-Kébir

 With the surrender of France on 22 June 1940, the bulk of the French fleet lay at Mers-el-Kébir.
-Since British Prime Minister Winston Churchill was very worried that the French ships might fall into the hands of the Germans and did not believe the Vichy government's assurances that it would prevent the Germans from seizing the ships, he intended to give the French an ultimatum.
-On Wednesday, 3 July 1940, Force H under the command of Vice Admiral James Fownes Somerville consisting of the aircraft carrier Ark Royal, the battlecruiser Hood, the battleships Valiant, Resolution, and Nelson, and other cruisers and destroyers appeared off the harbor entrance.
+British Prime Minister Winston Churchill was very worried that the French ships might fall into the hands of the Germans.
+The Vichy government gave assurances that it would prevent the Germans from seizing the ships, but Churchill did not believe them; thus, he intended to give the French an ultimatum.
+On Wednesday, 3 July 1940, Force H under the command of Vice Admiral James Fownes Somerville consisting of the aircraft carrier Ark Royal, the battlecruiser Hood, the battleships Valiant, Resolution, and Nelson, and other cruisers and destroyers appeared off the harbour entrance.
 Somerville radioed Admiral Marcel Gensoul to inform him of the British demands.
 After the ultimatum expired, the Valiant opened fire along with the Hood and Resolution.
-The Dunkerque the Provence and the Brittany were hit and heavily damaged the latter exploded and sank.
+The Dunkerque, the Provence, and the Bretagne were hit and heavily damaged; the latter exploded and sank.
 After Somerville had ceased fire to give Gensoul another chance, he overlooked that the Strasbourg together with the five remaining destroyers had escaped into the open sea behind the thick smoke of the explosions.
 The Strasbourg, along with the destroyers Volta, Tigre and Le Terrible, reached Toulon on the evening of 4 July.